 - IF YOU GOT A REFUND LAST YEAR– You’re maybe giving the government a free loan, and could be needlessly living on less of your paycheck all year.
 Use Form W-4 to reduce your withholding.

 The IRS tax withholding estimator helps you identify your tax withholding to make sure you have the right amount of tax withheld from your paycheck.

-As you can see it is very easy to over-withhold by not claiming the correct number of allowances.
 If you have additional questions about your withholding, consult your employer or tax advisor.